Tech Founder in BC with a $5M Earnout: Spreading Recognition to Smooth Marginal-Bracket Tax in 2026

 Scenario B: Front-loaded cash, back-loaded earnout

 Raj's actual deal — $2M cash at closing, $1M earnout per year for 3 years — front-loads 40% of proceeds in year 1.
 The proportional formula in year 1 allows a reserve on only 60% of the gain (because 40% has been received).
 But the time-limit formula caps the minimum recognition at 20% of the gain — so the reserve in year 1 is the lesser of 60% of the gain (proportional) and 80% of the gain (time-limit), meaning the proportional formula governs.
-Raj must recognize at least 40% of the gain in year 1 — approximately $1,500,000 of gain in 2026.
+Raj must recognize at least 40% of the gain in year 1 — approximately $1,500,000 of gain in 2026, or $750,000 of taxable inclusion.

 This is the critical structural decision.
-The front-loaded cash payment shrinks the reserve in year 1 and forces more gain into the 66.67% tier.
+The front-loaded cash payment shrinks the reserve in year 1 and forces more taxable inclusion into a single year — which means more of it stacks above BC's top-bracket threshold.
 If Raj can negotiate the deal to $1M cash at closing and $1M per year for 4 years (keeping year-1 cash to 20%), the proportional formula in year 1 supports a reserve on 80% of the gain, and the year-by-year model approaches the optimal 5-year spread.

 The deal-structure lever is worth $100K+.
 The difference between a 40%-at-closing structure and a 20%-at-closing structure — from a pure tax perspective — is approximately $100,000 to $130,000 on a $5M deal.
 That number should be on the term sheet negotiation table alongside the headline price.
 A buyer who offers $5M with $2M upfront is not offering the same after-tax value as a buyer who offers $4.9M with $1M upfront and $975K per year for 4 years.